Thiruvananthapuram International Airport: History

 As per the agreement, ATIAL would get control of the airport only after a concession agreement was executed and the performance bank guarantee was paid and subject to clearance of legal hurdles.

+Aippasi and Panguni festival processions

+For decades, the airport has been traditionally pausing operations and reschedules flights twice a year to enable religious processions to pass through the airfield.
+The airport issues a NOTAM (Notice to Airmen) twice yearly before the runway is closed for the bi-annual Aippasi festival, which falls in Thulam, October–November, and for the Panguni festival in Meenam, which is held during March–April.
+The processions used to pass through the same route even before the airport was established in 1932.
+The temple issues special passes to participants in the 'aarattu' to pass through the airfield's operational areas.
+The procession is escorted by priests, members of the erstwhile Travancore Royal family, caparisoned elephants, police band and armed and mounted police personnel besides large number of devotees and is a grand spectacle for onlookers.

 Facilities

 Runway

 Thiruvananthapuram International Airport has a single 3373 m-long runway, equipped to operate any type of aircraft.
 It has a 1880 m-long parallel taxiway.

 Terminal

 There are two terminals.
-Terminal 1 is for domestic flights (except Air India), and Terminal 2 is for all international flights as well as all domestic flights of Air India.
+Terminal 1 is for domestic flights, and Terminal 2 is for all international flights.

 The international terminal ground operations are handled by Air India SATS Airport Services Pvt.
-Ltd. It is fully air-conditioned with WiFi facility.
-The terminal features spacious lounges, natural lighting with extensive use of glass roofing and better conveyance facilities for passengers.
-It has three baggage carousels and elaborate immigration/customs facilities.
-Flemingo, India's first privately owned duty-free operator is managing the duty-free shop at the international terminal.
+Ltd and BIRD GSEC Pvt.
+Ltd. It has three baggage carousels and elaborate immigration/customs facilities.
+Flemingo, India's first privately owned duty-free operator, is managing the duty-free shop at the international terminal.

-The domestic terminal has basic amenities including cafés, a beer and wine bar, a book-seller, free local calls, Specialized baby care room and phone-recharging points.
+The domestic terminal has basic amenities including cafés, a beer and wine bar, a book-seller, free local calls, a specialised baby care room and phone-recharging points.
 Into Plane Services fuelling operations handled by IndianOil Skytanking.